UmerKhan45/Super-GPT/README.md

 ---

-# Our 33B model is now live (We're serving WhiteRabbitNeo-33B-v-1.1)!
+# Our 33B-v1.1 model is now live (We're serving the newest model WhiteRabbitNeo-33B-v-1.1)!
 Access at: https://www.whiterabbitneo.com/

 # Our Discord Server